shunohearthstone-hash/newproject/README.md

 ## Current Defaults

-The checked-in configuration is tuned for the current transport demo:
+The checked-in `menuconfig` configuration is tuned for the current transport demo:
+> Meaning raw FFT bin data transported off device.
+Any windowing, Top-K, Filtering is done on the python side
+> The `Kconfig`Transport and Display mode hooks are deprecated.
+> The functionality for on device Windowing, Top-K bins, IIR filtering remains and could be re-enabled with some work.

 - `CONFIG_ADC_FS=44100`
 - `CONFIG_ADC_FFT_SIZE=8192`